-Styling curly hair for kids is nothing similar to styling straight hair since curly kids require a lot of care and previous treatments to keep their hairs soft and nice.
+Styling curly hair for kids is nothing similar to styling straight hair since curly kids require a lot of care and previous treatments to keep their hair soft and nice.

-As a parent, you need to make sure to know which type of curly hair your kids have, since depending on the structure of the curl, you’ll need to apply special-made products for them.
+As a parent, you need to know which type of curly hair your kids have, since depending on the structure of the curl, you’ll need to apply special-made products for them.